pravinireri/P2C/README.md

 # P2C

-Turns old code like PowerBuilder into C#.
+turns old code like PowerBuilder into C#.
-Also grades itself and writes tests.
+also grades itself and writes tests.

 ---

-## What it does
+## what it does

 - reads legacy code
 - explains it